 The places to find site themes depend on the website platform you’re using.
 For instance, WordPress users can download thousands of them for free in the official directory.

 While these themes are excellent for those on a budget, some may come with limited functionality.
 That’s why many people look for premium options from third-party websites like TemplateMonster.

 The price for one theme usually starts from $40/license upwards to hundreds of dollars.

-Since there are thousands of WordPress themes on the market, it’s good to be strategic with your selection.
-Below are some aspects to consider when finding a website theme:
+Since there are thousands of different themes on the market, it’s a good idea to be strategic with your selection.
+Below you’ll find important aspects to consider when searching for a website theme:

 - Feature set.
 It’s best to pick a theme with functions that are suitable for your website’s purpose.
 For instance, those who own an online store may want to use a theme with a pre-made shop page, as well as layouts for the bestsellers and discounted products.